IBM/blockchainbean2/README.md

 Ok.
 So now that we have all the supply chain data loaded up for our batch, it's time to use this batch to pour cups of coffee!
-Go to the */POST/pourCupController* and enter the following json:
+Go to the */POST/pourCupController* and enter the following json *but replace the batchId with your own*:

 ```
 {